johanneshiekkasaari/full-stack-assignment/README.md

 > Nobody is driving the ship, the AI stopped responding! -hhHZZcczz---
 > ----CHhrsszzzz-- ice bergs in the distance

 You know exactly what to do.
 Time to spin up the legacy ice monitoring platform Odin, the one you and your team build all those years ago.
-That will help you guide the mechanic and the ship through the treacherous maze of islands, rocks and ice bergs.
+That will help you guide the distressed mechanic through the treacherous maze of islands, rocks and ice bergs.

 > Listen Isla, just calm down.
 I'm gonna help you.
 Just hang in there